-- The support paddler will wave his/her arm and numbered paddle in the air. - Watercraft will approach the paddler with caution and maneuver into position. - The athlete will be loaded onto the watercraft. - The watercraft will transport the swimmer to the medical tent located in Okanagan Falls.
+- The support paddler will wave his/her arm and numbered paddle in the air and blow their whistle.
+If needed the support paddler will call the Pontoon boat (number to be provided at race briefing) - Watercraft will approach the paddler with caution and maneuver into position. - The athlete will be loaded onto the watercraft. - The watercraft will transport the swimmer to the medical tent located in Okanagan Falls.
 The Medical Director will establish treatment needed. - If a swimmer is removed from the race the Race Director needs to be contacted and advised of the swimmer's number so that they are accounted for. - If it is a life threatening removal 911 will be called and the swimmer will be taken to the Skaha Marina, where the ambulance will meet them.